 What other Google Voice text limits are there?

-First and foremost, Google Voice lets you upload photos and GIFs into Google Photos so you can send them.
-You won’t be able to copy and send which is possible on other platforms.
+First and foremost, Google Voice requires that you upload photos and GIFs into Google Photos so you can send them.
+You won’t be able to copy, paste, and send, which is possible on other platforms.

 Additionally, Google Voice doesn’t support auto-replies if you’re looking to set expectations automatically when your team is unavailable.

 Keep in mind also Google Voice was not built for international messaging.
-According to official support documents, free SMS texting to US and Canada is only available to US customers with Google Voice for Google Workspace.
+According to official support documents, free SMS texting to US and Canada is only available to US customers with Google Voice for Google Workspace accounts.

 Texting to non-US and Canadian numbers also isn’t possible.
 In other words, Google Voice currently doesn’t support international SMS.
 Sorry, folks.